danielneil/QuantLib-Demo/README.md

 # QuantLib-Demo

-A sandpit to get the Quantlib library built on Debian Linux.
+A sandpit to get the Quantlib library built (from source) on Debian Linux.

+One of the tasks details the installation of the library using apt, but it commented out.

 # Setup Instructions